10 tips on how to increase protein intake

 7. High-protein options.

-Here in the UK, you can find the food/drink macronutrient information in most cafes, restaurants, and supermarkets.
-Make the most of this resource to opt for foods rich in protein.
+Now-a-days nutritional information in most cafes, restaurants, and supermarkets are readily available, making it easier to plan what you want to eat.
+You can make the most of this and have a look at the protein content in dishes and pick foods rich in protein.
 That way, you can still enjoy eating out while getting enough protein in.

 9. Meal-prep.